 Humans are emotional creatures.
+But we forget, deny, and run from this fact.
 So much of our power and potential comes from our feelings.
 It is our natural state to be open to possibility.
 It is our natural state to love.
-But we forget this, because we are so often afraid.
+We forget this, because we are so often afraid.
 People tell me I am "raw" and "fearless" because I remind them that it is safe to be open—that it is safe to say yes to love.
-Let me keep you company, give you courage, and bear witness along this complicated human journey.
+Let me keep you company, give you courage, and bear witness along this complicated human journey, so you can rock.

 My songs are rooted in folk music then layered with the sounds of classic rock.
 Folk music gives us a beautiful language to honestly examine our inner and outer dilemmas.
 It keeps us company.
 Rock gives us the grit we need to transform our lives.
 It gives us courage.
 My prose, written the style of a diary, lays bare the heart-wrenching rise and falls of our attempts to navigate the unknown.
 It bears witness.
 These music and literary traditions have been blood transfusions in my life—giving voice to what I did not know I was allowed to feel.

 My wish for humanity is that we rediscover our natural state—open to love and possibility.